Run accessibility checks on an Espresso sample repo

 Use the app_id

-parameter to identify the application you want to test when you run Espresso tests.
+parameter to identify the application when you run Espresso tests.

 App upload may take a few seconds to a minute, depending on the size of your app.
 Do not interrupt the cURL command until you get the response back.